: Pebblestone by Lanessa Pierce

 Pebblestone Cellars' tasting room includes a patio with mountain and vineyard views and plenty of space to spread out on a lawn with a picnic.
 (Photo by Pebblestone Cellars)

 Richard and Pat Ellis have been welcoming visitors to their winery, Pebblestone Cellars, at the base of the foothills just west of Medford in Talent since 2006.
 Pebblestone focuses on their acclaimed tempranillo, viognier, cabernet franc and pinot gris as well as other varieties.
-In 2018 the Ellises opened their tasting room in a large barn, with patio tables and umbrellas with ample space outside.
+The tasting room is hosted in a large barn, with patio tables with ample space outside.

 We built the tasting room in middle of all the vineyards so people get chance to have a mountain view and vineyard view and enjoy wine on the deck,” Richard Ellis says.
-The lawn space with picnic tables also provides space for unwinding and soaking up the views.
+In the warmer months, the lawn space with picnic tables also provides space for unwinding and soaking up the views.

 For your next trip to the Rogue Valley, here are some other fabulous tasting rooms to explore.